tohidsmart/CubicAverage/README.md

 3. The root directory contains README file, solution file and projects folders

-4. Following bullet point explains about projects and their structure.
+4. Following bullet points explains about projects and their structure.
 ---
  - <b> KoganCubic</b>
   - This project is the .net core MVC application.
-It calls the API endpoint <b>asynchronous</b>   - The `Home` controller implements  `Calculate` action and call the `Calculate` service .
+It calls the API endpoint <b>asynchronous</b>   - The `Home` controller implements  `Calculate` action and calls the `Calculate` service .
-  - The `Calculate` service has dependency on `CalculaterClient` for getting the content from API.
-The `Calculator` service makes continuous calls to pages of API and calculate the parcel's 'Cubic weight' in `Air conditioner` category
+  - The `Calculate` class has dependency on `CalculaterClient` for getting the content from API.
+The `Calculator` service makes continuous calls to pages of API and calculates the parcel's 'Cubic weight' in `Air conditioner` category
-  - The `CalculatorClient` has dependency on singleton object of .Net `HttpClient` and its responsibility is to fetch and deserialize the  API response
+  - The `CalculatorClient` class has dependency on singleton object of .Net `HttpClient` and its responsibility is to fetch and deserialize the  API response
+  - The `Model` folder contains the `POCO` classes including the API response and calculation response
 - <b>KobagCubic.Test </b>
   - This is the unit test project of the solution.
   - Unit test implements `ICalculatorClient` as fake client and returns mock data